karsten-vermeulen-dev/Fifty-shades-of-RGBA/README.md

 ### Lesson 20 - Let there be more lights

 _Here, you conclude your lessons of lighting by learning how to create multiple lights, as well as different types of lighting such as spot, point and directional lights._

+### Lesson 21 - Setting the scene

+_In this lesson, you are going to learn all about the OBJ file format, from head to toe, before going on to build your own 3D model loader.
+Once that's done and dusted, you will use this new tool to load some 3D models and begin setting up your 3D scene._